andy5995/vs-fltk/docs/milestones.md

 ## 0.1.5

-- Move all components to the new codegen format
+- [ ] Move all components to the new codegen format
-- Support for script modules
+- [x] Support for script modules
+- [ ] Full support for getters and setters
-- Final implementation of the static xml builder
+- [x] Final implementation of the static xml builder (now external dependency)
-- Full infrastructure for benchmarking & tests implemented
+- [ ] Full infrastructure for benchmarking & tests implemented
-- Support basic policies via env flags
+- [x] Support basic policies via env flags

 ## 0.2.x